daleonpz/Notes/fh-dortmund/01-ESE.md

     - Relevant hardware:
         - real-time clock: highly accurate ticks
         - Interrupt controller: hardware supports for asynchronous stimulus
-        - Hardware timers: more precise and flexble than RTOS ticks
+        - Hardware timers: more precise and flexible than RTOS ticks
-        - Watchdog timers: a one-shot hardware timer that results  in a non-maskable interrupt when not retriggered
+        - Watchdog timers: a one-shot hardware timer that results  in a non-maskable interrupt when not re triggered
         - A/D and D/A converters: special support for converting analogous external signals to digital and vice versa
         - Serial communication controller: often at least used for development and debugging
         - Bus controller: direct support for special bus system

 ## Possible HW-platforms
 - General purpose microprocessors: x86
-- Highly integrate microprocessors: aditional I/O on the chip
+- Highly integrate microprocessors: additional I/O on the chip
 - Single chip microcomputer: ROM, RAM
-- Single chip microcontroller
+- Single chip micro controller
 - DSP
 - Mixed-signal processor
 - Bespoken system-on-chip: ASICs, FPGA